Textbook/Part 3/Chapter 8

 Vertebral-Subclavian Atherosclerosis

 Atherosclerosis is the most common cause of vertebral and subclavian artery disease, typically affecting the ostium of the vertebral artery and the proximal subclavian artery.
+Recent cohort data highlights that vertebral and subclavian involvement often occurs as part of multiterritorial atherosclerosis (MTA), reflecting the systemic nature of the disease in community-dwelling populations (Pan 2022).

 Non-atherosclerotic etiologies